botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [PortSwigger Lab: Blind SQL injection with out-of-band data exfiltration](https://portswigger.net/web-security/sql-injection/blind/lab-out-of-band-data-exfiltration)

+>The SQL payload above can also be used to extract the Administrator password for the this [PortSwigger Lab: Blind SQL injection with conditional errors](https://portswigger.net/web-security/sql-injection/blind/lab-conditional-errors) challenge.

 >Below SQL payload only makes call to collaboration server but no data is exfiltrated.

 ```sql